IBIC/seed-analysis/README.md

 The makefile identifies groups by looking for files that match the regex `group-[[:alpha:]]*.txt`.
 For example, these files would create the groups "control" and "patient."

 	group-control.txt
-	patient-control.txt
+	group-patient.txt
 	Makefile

 Please ensure that there are no other files matching this pattern in the working directory.
-Do not use "`-`" in group names, as that is used to indicate contrasts.
+Do not use "`-`" within group names (i.e., within "control" or "patient", because a hyphen is used by the macros to indicate contrasts.

 Group files must be of the following format: